 Formal Name Territory of

-I of mar tvanic French Polynesia
+French Polynesia

 Political Status Overseas territory

-i onnear otatus of France
+of France

-Capital Papeete

-Population 159,000 (1984
+Capital Papeete Population 159,000 (1984

-• midyear estimate)
+midyear estimate)

 Land Area 4,000 square

-kilometers

-Currency Cours du Franc
+Currency Cours du Franc Pacifique

-Pacifique

-franc (CFPF)

-Major Islands Society Islands,
+racinque franc(CFPF)

-and Island including Tahiti,

-Groups Moorea, and Raiatea;
+Major Islands and Island Groups Society Islands, including Tahiti, Moorea, and Raiatea;

-- Marquesas Islands;

-Austral Islands;

-Mangareva Islands

-(Îles Gambier);
+Marquesas Islands; Austral Islands; Mangareva Islands (Îles Gambier);

-Tuamotu Archipelago
+(Iles Gambier); Tuamotu Archipelago

 French Polynesia, an overseas territory of France since 1958, is located in the south-central Pacific Ocean.
-The territorial capital, Papeete, on the island of Tahiti, is about 6,600 kilometers northeast of Sydney, Australia, and 4,400 kilometers southeast of Honolulu.
-The Pitcairn Islands lie to the southeast, the Cook Islands to the west, and Kiribati to the northwest.
+The territorial capital.
+Papeete, on the island of Tahiti, is about 6,600 kilometers northeast of Sydney, Australia, and 4,400 kilometers southeast of Honolulu.
+The Pitcairn Islands lie to the southeast. the Cook Islands to the west, and Kiribati to the northwest.
 Although the territory is in the eastern Polynesian cultural area, its population also includes Europeans, Asians, and people of mixed blood.
 Land is scarce, and agriculture is poorly developed; principal export crops are copra and coconut products.
 Tourism is an important component of the local economy.
 France's Pacific Test Center (Centre d'Expérimentation du Pacifique) continued to maintain a nuclear testing site at Mururoa Atoll in the Tuamotu Archipelago in 1984.
 A reform of French Polynesia's territorial statute, under discussion in mid-1984, was designed to provide a greater measure of self-government while still maintaining a link with France.